fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 appwrite databases create --databaseId 'video-demo' --name 'video-demo'
 ```

 Next, we need to define a collection inside the database.
 Collections are like a database table in a relational database.
 The collection will have a schema defined, and each document (like a row in a relational database) will have the following information.
-For right now, we will store the session ID that the Tokbox platform returns to us, and we will store it as a field named "session_id"
+For now, we will store the session ID that the Tokbox platform returns to us and store it as a field named "session_id".

 We use the `appwrite databases createCollection` command to create a new collection named "video-demo", and then define a single attribute (or field) called "session_id" that the documents must have: